cloud-gov/product/OnboardingChecklist.md

 These items help us fulfill security and compliance requirements (including for FedRAMP).

 * [ ] Make sure they&#39;re in [the list of people working on the project|https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit#gid=0].
 * [ ] Add their name, whether they&#39;re Cloud Ops (Platform), and the date they joined the team to the [training tracker|https://docs.google.com/spreadsheets/d/1hqU6cNeEB293OT0j3OvbdAFRkrf2zDOrPVxGfnr4sSw/edit#gid=0].
-Copy the formulas for the due dates from an existing row (grab the &quot;corner&quot; of the cells and pull down).
+Copy the formulas for the due dates from an existing row (grab the "corner" of the cells and pull down).
 * [ ] As they complete training, fill out their completion dates in the [training tracker|https://docs.google.com/spreadsheets/d/1hqU6cNeEB293OT0j3OvbdAFRkrf2zDOrPVxGfnr4sSw/edit#gid=0].
 * [ ] Add them to the @cloud-gov-team [in Slack’s Team Directory|https://get.slack.help/hc/en-us/articles/212906697-User-Groups#edit-a-user-group].
 * [ ] Add them to the recurring cloud.gov meetings that are relevant for them in [the team calendar|https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&amp;ctz=America/Los_Angeles].